 d) Consideration of operational costs (e.g., energy consumption).

 There are billions of WLAN systems in operation around the world.
-WLAN systems are recognized to provide a total cost of ownership (TCO) that provides a significant operation cost benefits.
+WLAN systems are recognized to provide a total cost of ownership (TCO) that provides a significant operation cost benefit.
 This amendment is not expected to change today’s operation costs.

 This amendment is targeting improved power saving per device as specified in the PAR.